pavandevops143/pavandevops143/README.md

 - 👋 Hi, I’m @pavandevops143
 - 👀 I’m interested in photography
 - 🌱 I’m currently learning devops
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my friends
 - 📫 How to reach me at 9701431310

 <!---